 - Ask: "What else is this number divisible by?
 How do you know?"

 - Collect finished independent practice worksheet and check for understanding.

 - Use observations from guided and independent practice to identify students who will need additional support.

-- Show the Divisibility Rules Song (see link).
+- Show the Divisibility Rules Song (see related media).